 1838: The forced removal of the Cherokee Nation occurs, leading to the Trail of Tears where nearly 4,000 Cherokee perish in transit to the west.

-1840: Van Buren is defeated for reelection by Whig candidate William Henry Harrison as the Jacksonian era traditionally comes to an end.
+1840: Whig candidate William Henry Harrison defeats Van Buren’s reelection bid as the Jacksonian era traditionally comes to an end.

 Jacksonian Democracy vs Jeffersonian Democracy

 Scholars and historians alike attempt to make a distinction between Jeffersonian Democracy and Jacksonian Democracy.
 While there were certainly differences between the eras, Jackson’s Democratic party was largely a continuation of the political ideology of Jefferson’s Democratic-Republicans.

 The Jacksonian Era gets most of the credit for the expansion of voting rights to the propertyless and switching to election by popular vote versus election by state legislatures.
 However, this was merely a continuation of the trend that had begun in the early 1800s.3

 While Jackson railed against inequality and the wealthy aristocrats, his policies had little effect on the wealthiest.
 In fact, the trend of increasing wealth inequality began under Jeffersonian Democracy and continued under Jackson’s leadership.